-Learning a language is much like learning to play a sport or musical instrument: the more you practice, the better you'll perform.
-And cramming eventually won't help.
-It's better to do a little each day.
+Speaking/understanding a living language is much playing a sport or musical instrument: the more you practice, the better you'll perform.
+While cramming can initially work in 1130, it's a recipe for disaster in 1131!
+To ensure your brain and body respond when cued, it's best to practice a little each day!